nirx/fOLD-public/README.md

 POSSIBILITY OF SUCH DAMAGE.
 ******************************************************************************************

-The authors of fOLD would also like to acknowledge the importance of following publicly available tools for its methods development:
+The authors would also like to acknowledge the importance of following publicly available tools for fOLD development:

 AtlasViewer (by Boas et al.): http://dx.doi.org/10.1117/1.NPh.2.2.020801